 Our points of pride not only designate us as a top tier university, they also demonstrate the resources and connections we offer that lead students to successful, rewarding careers.

-Within 6 months of graduation, 91% of Class of 2020 was employed, in grad school, or in military/other service, according to the National Association of Colleges & Employers (NACE).
+Within 6 months of graduation, 95% of Class of 2021 was employed, in grad school, or in military/other service, according to the National Association of Colleges & Employers (NACE).